B.S. Public Relations

 This course is designed to prepare students for Applied Calculus and Discrete Mathematics and to provide the mathematical background needed for the analytic reasoning used in other courses.
 Topics include functions and their graphs, including exponential and logarithmic functions; complex numbers; systems of equations and inequalities; matrices; basic principles of counting and probability; and other selected topics.
 Note, this course has proctored exam(s).

 Choose either MATH 140 Introduction to Quantitative Reasoning or MATH 150 Fundamental Algebra as the prerequisite to MATH 215.
-Choose MATH 150 Fundamental Algebra as the prerequisite for MATH 160.
+Choose MATH 150 Fundamental Algebra as the prerequisite to MATH 160.
 Course can count as a University Elective.

 Social and Behavioral Sciences